lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 *Parameter estimates* is the last section.

-For now we are interested in the "Latent Variables" section.
+For now, we are interested in the "Latent Variables" section.

 * *Estimate* contains the estimated or fixed parameter value for each model parameter;
 * *Std. err* is the standard error for each estimated parameter;